Speaking with your hands in your pockets during conversations, speeches and presentations?Just put your hands in your pants?

-Coherent gestures emphasize the credibility, illustrate, and strengthen the arguments.
-This is exactly why hands belong in the audience’s field of sight.
-I recommend individual starting positions for the hands to most of my participants in presentation training.
-These can then be internalized in everyday situations and this promotes natural gestures.
+Where else can I put my hands?
+Coherent gestures underline credibility, illustrate and strengthen arguments.
+This is precisely why the hands belong in the audience’s field of vision.
+I recommend individual starting positions for the hands.
+These can then be internalized in everyday situations, and this promotes natural gestures.
 What is suitable for one person is far from being suitable for another.

-Some recommendations do more harm than good.
-An example of such a mishap is the gesture of German Chancellor Angela Merkel the so-called Merkel-Raute (Merkel rhombus).
-It has now become a trademark, a running gag, but that doesn’t make it a recommendation for you — on the contrary.
+General recipes often do more harm than good.
+An example of such a mishap is the Merkel rhombus.
+It has become a trademark.
+Some call it a running gag, but that does not make it a recommendation — on the contrary.

 Communication can be very easy.
 But often it is not.
 Sometimes we say things and then later notice from the reaction of our conversation partners that they seem to have spoken to someone completely different.
 I didn't say that with the best will in the world. - Or did I say that after all?